-You need to have a clear idea about who your customers are so you can tailor landing page content.
-For example, a local cleaning service that offers separate services for home cleaning and office cleaning would use a different landing page for each type of customer.
-As potential customers will typically only visit your landing page after taking a particular action, it is easy to make accurate assumptions.
+You need to have a clear idea about who your customers are so you can tailor landing page content to fit them.
+For example, a local cleaning service that offers separate home and office cleaning services should use a different landing page for each type of customer.
+As potential customers will typically only visit your landing page after taking a particular action, it’s easy to make accurate assumptions.

 Ask for minimal information

-Lead-form abandonment is when a prospect stops signing up to your offer before they finish.
-This is usually either because the process is complicated or because you asked for more information than they are willing to provide.
+Lead-form abandonment occurs when a prospect stops signing up for your offer before they finish.
+This usually happens because the process is complicated or you asked for more information than they are willing to provide.
 To reduce the chances of prospects abandoning, consider asking for the minimum amount of information possible.
-You can always find out more by either requesting it later or by using an external source of data to fill in the gaps.
+You can always find out more by requesting it later or using an external source of data to fill in the gaps.

 Put important information above the fold

 The fold refers to the part of the screen that is visible when you first land on a page.
-You should optimize your landing page, so everything a customer needs to make a decision is visible in this part of the screen.
+You should optimize your landing page so everything a customer needs to make a decision is visible on this part of the screen.

 Optimize for mobile

-Be aware that a significant amount of web traffic comes via mobile.
-Ensure that your landing page is optimized for both desktop and smartphone browsers.
-This will improve the user experience and give you the best chance of converting, no matter how the user accesses your site.
+A significant amount of web traffic comes via mobile, so you must ensure that your landing page is optimized for both desktop and smartphone browsers.
+This will improve user experience and give you the best chance of converting, no matter how the user accesses your site.

 Try Act! free for 14 days and see how Act!
 Marketing Automation helps you create great landing pages that increase conversions.

-- What is a landing page: A landing page is a standalone page on your website designed to get potential customers to take a specific action.
+- What is a landing page on a website?
+A landing page is a standalone page on your website designed to get potential customers to take a specific action.

 - Landing page uses: You can use landing pages to convince prospects to act at every stage of the marketing funnel.

-- Landing page features: An effective landing page may include a headline, subheading, written copy, forms, call-to-action, permission checkbox, visual media, lists, tables, testimonials, and videos.
+- Landing page features: An effective landing page may include a headline, subheading, written copy, forms, CTA, permission checkbox, visual media, lists, tables, testimonials, and videos.

-- Landing page best practices: Know how your offer fits into your overall strategy, ask for minimal information, match your messaging, put important information above the fold, know your customer, optimize for mobile, and perform a/b testing on a regular basis.
+- Landing page best practices: Know how your offer fits into your overall strategy, ask for minimal information, match your messaging, put important information above the fold, know your customer, optimize for mobile, and perform A/B testing regularly.